drewgarrido/qlearn/README.md

 be introduced by clicking on the colored squares below the grid canvas.

 ## Running
-Open index.html in a browser.
+Either download this repository and open index.html in a browser, or visit https://drewgarrido.github.io/qlearn.
 Tested largely in Firefox and Chrome.